Installing pydeck

 Development

-If you want to install pydeck for development, you may want to use the make
+If you want to install pydeck for development, see Contributing to pydeck.